llmariner/llmariner/tutorial/getting_started.md

 create_file(dataset["test"], "validation.jsonl")
 ```

-Then you can submit a fine-tuning job.
+Then you can submit a fine-tuning job with the generating training file and validation file.

 ```python
 training_filename = "training.jsonl"